 Latest Updates

 The Tribunal considered the settlement at a hearing that took place from 19 to 21 February 2025.
 Represented Persons were entitled to make written / oral submissions to the Tribunal on the settlement terms, but no Represented Persons chose to do so.
-Mr Merricks’ litigation funder was given permission by the Tribunal to intervene and to put forward its arguments in opposition to the settlement.
-Having heard all the arguments, the Tribunal approved the settlement, stating that “we have no doubt that the settlement at £200 million, on the terms proposed, is just and reasonable.
+The Class Representative’s litigation funder, (“Innsworth”), was given permission by the Tribunal to intervene and to put forward its arguments in opposition to the settlement.
+Having heard all the arguments, the Tribunal approved the settlement, stating that “we have no doubt that the settlement at £200 million, on the terms proposed, is just and reasonable”.

 On 20 May 2025, the Tribunal handed down its written judgment (here) which will now allow the millions of UK consumers who are part of the class to come forward and claim their share of the £200 million, with individuals potentially getting between £45 and £70 each.
 UK consumers will be able to register to receive a payment by completing a simple online form regardless whether they ever held a Mastercard card.
 Official information on how to claim will be posted on this website in due course.

-The Documents page contains the full non-confidential versions of the documents that were filed with the Tribunal on 17 January 2025, including: (i) the joint settlement application by Mr Merricks and Mastercard; (ii) the settlement agreement; and (iii) the witness statement of Mr Merricks setting out why he considers the settlement to be just and reasonable; and Mr Merricks’ evidence filed in response to the litigation funder’s statement of intervention.
+The Documents page contains the full non-confidential versions of the documents that were filed with the Tribunal on 17 January 2025, including: (i) the joint settlement application by the Class Representative and Mastercard; (ii) the settlement agreement; and (iii) the witness statement of the Class Representative setting out why he considers the settlement to be just and reasonable; and the Class Representative’s evidence filed in response to Innsworth’s statement of intervention.

 On 31 October 2025, the Tribunal handed down its ruling on costs issues and on the Collective Settlement Approval Order.
-The Tribunal ruled that the litigation funder is liable for costs it caused Walter Merricks CBE and Mastercard to incur as a result of its unsuccessful intervention and that it should not be reimbursed for these costs from the settlement sum.
-It also held that the litigation funder should not be reimbursed for costs it has expended funding the collective proceedings until its application to judicially review the Tribunal’s decisions on distribution and costs-related matters are resolved.
+The Tribunal ruled that Innsworth is liable for costs it caused the Class Representative and Mastercard to incur as a result of its unsuccessful intervention and that it should not be reimbursed for these costs from the settlement sum.
+It also held that Innsworth should not be reimbursed for costs it has expended funding the collective proceedings until its application to judicially review the Tribunal’s decisions on distribution and costs-related matters are resolved.

-The Collective Settlement Approval Order was also made on 31 October 2025, which gives formal approval to the terms of the settlement, directs how Mr Merricks is to give notice of the settlement to the class, how the settlement sum is to be distributed to class members and other stakeholders, sets out how Mr Merricks’ and the litigation funder’s costs are to be assessed for reasonableness, and orders the costs the litigation funder must pay for its unsuccessful opposition to the settlement.
-The Tribunal’s directions entitling class members to claim their share of the settlement sum and on how the settlement sum is to be distributed have been stayed pending resolution of the litigation funder’s application for judicial review and determination by the Tribunal as to the costs that can be recovered by Mr Merricks and the litigation funder from the settlement sum.
+The Collective Settlement Approval Order was also made on 31 October 2025, which gives formal approval to the terms of the settlement, directs how the Class Representative is to give notice of the settlement to the class, how the settlement sum is to be distributed to class members and other stakeholders, sets out how the Class Representative's and Innsworth's costs are to be assessed for reasonableness, and orders the costs Innsworth must pay for its unsuccessful opposition to the settlement.
+The Tribunal’s directions entitling class members to claim their share of the settlement sum and on how the settlement sum is to be distributed have been stayed pending resolution of Innsworth’s application for judicial review and determination by the Tribunal as to the costs that can be recovered by the Class Representative and Innsworth from the settlement sum.